awsdocs/elb-application-load-balancers-user-guide/doc_source/load-balancer-troubleshooting.md

 **The target did not return a successful response code**
 By default, the success code is 200, but you can optionally specify additional success codes when you configure health checks\.
 Confirm the success codes that the load balancer is expecting and that your application is configured to return these codes on success\.

+**The target response code was malformed or there was an error connecting to the target**
+Verify that your application responds to the load balancer's health check requests\.
+Some applications require additional configuration to respond to health checks, such as a virtual host configuration to respond to the HTTP host header sent by the load balancer\.
+The host header value contains the private IP address of the target, followed by the health check port\.
+For example, if your target’s private IP address is `10.0.0.10` and health check port is `8080`, the HTTP Host header sent by the load balancer in health checks is `Host: 10.0.0.10:8080`\.
+A virtual host configuration to respond to that host, or a default configuration, may be required to successfully health check your application\.
+Health check requests have the following attributes: the `User-Agent` is set to `ELB-HealthChecker/2.0`, the line terminator for message\-header fields is the sequence CRLF, and the header terminates at the first empty line followed by a CRLF\.

 ## Clients cannot connect to an internet\-facing load balancer<a name="client-cannot-connect"></a>

 If the load balancer is not responding to requests, check for the following issues: